 To sign-out early, visit our desk upstairs inside Golden Bear.
 We will pull your child out, have them gather their belongings, and bring them out to you.
 Golden Bear prefers that you let us know via email or at check-in if you are picking up early.
-That way we can get your child ready to go earlier, and you’ll be on your way faster.
+This allows us to get your child ready to go earlier so you can be on your way faster.

 Campers will not be able to sign themselves out.

 Pick-up happens between 3-3:20 p.m.
 It’s good to arrive 5 minutes early.
 We understand that unexpected things happen, and you may be late to pick up your child.
 If you are more than 20 minutes late, we will move your child into After Care.
 A drop-in use of After Care is $25 and can be paid by a check or credit card.
 We do not accept cash.
 If you know you are running late, please call us at 510-642-9821 or email us at firstname.lastname@example.org.

 addIn an effort to reduce the number of cars on campus, we encourage you to put your name on the carpool list.
 If you agree to be on this list, your phone number and address will be listed for the camp session for which you are registered.
 You can get one e-mailed to you.